pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPfCluster.md

   }
   ```

-## ReplicateConfiguration
+## Replicate Configuration

-Replicate configuration across the cluster using the either the PingFederate administrator console or the PingFederate Admin REST API:
+Replicate configuration across the cluster using the either the PingFederate Administrator Console or the PingFederate Admin REST API:

-* To use the administrator console:
+* To use the Administrator Console:

-    1. Log in to the administrator console: `https://localhost:9999/pingfederate/app`.
+    1. Log in to the Administrator Console: `https://localhost:9999/pingfederate/app`.
     1. Go to System --> Cluster Management and click `Replicate Configuration`.

 * To use the PingFederate Admin REST API, enter: